davidarchanjo/spring-certified-developer-study-guide/README.md

 ```

 ## HEALTH INDICATOR
-Health Indicators are used to report the healthiness and availability of dependent components or subsystems.
-Spring Boot Actuator comes with pre-defined health indicators to provide specific status about the application.
+Health Indicators are used to report the healthiness and availability of third-party components or services.
+Spring Boot Actuator comes with predefined health indicators to provide specific status about the application.
 Such built-in indicators are: [DiskSpaceHealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/system/DiskSpaceHealthIndicator.html), [PingHealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/health/PingHealthIndicator.html), [LivenessStateHealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/availability/LivenessStateHealthIndicator.html) and [ReadinessStateHealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/availability/ReadinessStateHealthIndicator.html).
 Some health indicators are registered/added automatically according to the existence of specific dependencies on the classpath or when other conditions are met.
 For instance, [DataSourceHealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/jdbc/DataSourceHealthIndicator.html) (if any relational database driver dependency is set) and [RedisHealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/redis/RedisHealthIndicator.html) (if the redis module dependency module is found on the classpath) and so on.

 The Liveness and Readiness HTTP probe statuses are returned by default on `/health` for applications running on Kubernetes.
 To enable them _manually_ to be exposed otherwise we have to set the property `management.health.probes.enabled` to `true`.